Here is an interesting thought about self help;

 When the French aristocrat, Alexis de Tocqueville, was sent by the French government to America in 1831 to study the American prison system, he took copious notes on all aspects of American life.
 De Tocqueville published his observations as Democracy in America in 1835.
 He was particularly impressed by an American disposition for 'forever forming associations, whether religious, moral, serious, futile, very general or very limited'.
 He observed that 'As soon as Americans have conceived a sentiment or idea that they want to produce before the world, they seek each other out, and when found, they unite.
 Thenceforward they are no longer isolated individuals, but a power conspicuous from a distance whose actions serve as an example; when they speak, people listen.'

-De Tocqueville's American contemporary, Ralph Waldo Emerson, emphasizes the$vital importance of confidence based on self-trust in his essay Self-Reliance (1841).
+De Tocqueville's American contemporary, Ralph Waldo Emerson, emphasizes the vital importance of confidence based on self-trust in his essay Self-Reliance (1841).
 This finds an echo in modern self help manuals.
-The American psychiatrist, M Scott Peck, in his bestselling The Road Less Travelled (1978) advocates self- discipline, restraint and personal responsibility.
+The American psychiatrist, M Scott Peck, in his bestselling The Road Less Traveled (1978) advocates self- discipline, restraint and personal responsibility.
 So is there something culturally specific to America that made it the home of self help?
 And can it transfer to the UK mental health context?